sihan00/AI-based-IoT-device-for-Smart-Nation-Deployment/README.md

 # AI-based-IoT-device-for-Smart-Nation-Deployment
 Si Han's Final Year Project, NTU EEE, AY2019/20 (A3089-191)

+## Aims:

-A project to implement a real-time audio classification system on the new platform of Google Coral.
+1. A project to implement a real-time audio classification system on the new platform of Google Coral.
-Classify 4 classes of audio: fall, cough, shout, speech, (ambience).
+2. Classify 4 classes of audio: fall, cough, shout, speech, (ambience).

 Released in March 2019, the Dev Board has an embedded Edge tensor processing unit (TPU) machine learning chip.

 ## Procedures: